MicrosoftDocs/office-365-management-api/office-365-management-api/AipProtectionAction.md

 ### Audit log search tool

 1. Go to the [Microsoft Purview compliance portal](https://sip.compliance.microsoft.com/homepage) and sign in.
-2. In the left pane of the compliance portal, select Audit.
+2. In the left pane of the compliance portal, select **Audit**.
+   > [!Note]
+   > If you don't see **Audit** in the left pane, see [Roles and role groups in Microsoft Defender for Office 365 and Microsoft Purview compliance](/microsoft-365/security/office-365-security/scc-permissions?view=o365-worldwide) for information about permissions.
 3. On the Search tab, set Record type to **AipProtectionAction** and configure the other parameters.
 ![AipProtectionAction audit configurations](images/aip-protection-action-search.png)
-4. Select Search to run the search using the critera.
+4. Select Search to run the search using the criteria.
 Click on an event to view the results.

 For more information on viewing the audit logs in the Microsoft Purview compliance portal, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).